skarlekar/smart-quora/README.md

 ```
 Navigate to http://your-host-name:3000/explorer
 ## Securing the REST Server
-Now that we have a RESTful interface to our Hello World application, it is time to secure the REST server using  the Passport Google OAUTH2.0 authentication strategy.
+Now that we have a RESTful interface to our Hello World application, it is time to secure the REST server using  the Passport Google OAUTH2.0 delegated authentication strategy.

 ## Installing SmartQuora